HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 ## How to Remove Flight Signing Certificates From Default Example Policies

-Removing these shouldn't cause any problem as long as you are using stable OS version
+Removing these do not cause any problem as long as your Windows build is in the Stable, Release Preview or Beta channel.

 ```powershell
 # Flight root Certs removal